MaximKing1/BLWebhooks/README.md

 const voteClient = new WebhooksManager(bot, 80, {
   database: "none", // mongoose or sqlite

+  protocol: "eris", // Define the discord client

-  string: "MongooseURL", // Only Use This If The Database Is Set To Mongoose
+  string: "mongodb://", // Only Use This If The Database Is Set To Mongoose

   extra: {
     extraLogging: false, // This will enable extraLogging {Debugging}

     extraProtection: true, // Leave Enabled Unless Using Small Amount Of RAM

-    proxyTrust: false, // Enable this if your behind a proxy, Heroku, },
+    proxyTrust: false, // Enable this if your behind a proxy, Heroku.
+  },
 });

+// Attach to client
 bot.voteManager = voteClient;

 bot.connect(); // Get the bot to connect to Discord